serversideup/webext-bridge/README.md

 #### `data`
 > Required | `any`

-Any value you want to pass to other side, latter can access this value by refering to `data` property of first argument to `onMessage` callback function.
+Any serializable value you want to pass to other side, latter can access this value by refering to `data` property of first argument to `onMessage` callback function.

 #### `destination`
 > Required | `string`